pingcap/docs/system-variables.md

 - Type: Enumeration
 - Default value: `SIMPLE`
 - Possible values: `SIMPLE`.
-- For LDAP simple authentication, the authentication method name.
+- For LDAP simple authentication, this variable specifies the authentication method name.
 The only supported value is `SIMPLE`.

 ### authentication_ldap_simple_bind_base_dn <span class="version-mark">New in v7.1.0</span>